Genshagen, Germany

 Scholarships

-This year, we’ll be able to give stipends covering the tuition fee to a small number of participants.
-So if your university cannot cover the fee, please get in touch with us.
+We’ll be able to give stipends covering the tuition fee to a small number of participants.
+If you want to apply for a stipend, please get in touch with us after having been offered a place and we’ll provide you with further details.